-“Although our developers were quick to seize on the efficiency and reliability gains provided by microservices and gRPC, the default load balancing in Kubernetes didn’t give us the best performance out-of-the-box and left us in a position where all requests from one pod in service would end up going to a single pod on another service,” explained Gray.
+"Although our developers were quick to seize on the efficiency and reliability gains provided by microservices and gRPC, the default load balancing in Kubernetes didn’t give us the best performance out-of-the-box and left us in a position where all requests from one pod in service would end up going to a single pod on another service," — Steve Gray, Head of Trading Solutions

 While this approach worked, it had two negative effects on the platform.
 First, servers had to be exceptionally large to accommodate huge traffic volumes.
 Second, the team couldn’t make use of horizontal scaling.
 This prevented Entain from taking advantage of the available spot instances while still processing a high volume of requests in a timely manner.

 Another issue was a lack of intelligent routing.
 To hit its ambitious availability targets, the company spans Kubernetes clusters across multiple AWS AZs (availability zones), ensuring no one AZ is a single point of failure for the platform.

 For more casual Kubernetes users this isn’t a problem,” said Gray.
 “But at Entain’s scale and request volume, cross-AZ traffic began to represent a tangible source of both latency and cost.
 Data that needlessly crossed an AZ boundary would slow down performance of the platform and incur additional charges from AWS.